cc2524-2109/Embedded-DoodleJump/README.md

 ## Doodle Jump

-* The goal of the game (doodle jump) is to get the avatar to jump as high as possible, from platform to platform.
-The screen would constantly be moving down at a certain speed such that if the avatar falls off the screen or doesn’t jump fast enough, the user loses.
-Users can control the avatar using the slider from the board.
-The screen would update the avatar’s position accordingly.
+Doodle Jump Embedded Version takes inspiration from the classic mobile game “Doodle Jump” and incorporates the use of the FRDM-K64F development board.
+Inspired by the original game, players control a jumping avatar as it ascends through a vertically scrolling world filled with platforms.
+The goal of the game is to get the avatar to jump as high as possible, from platform to platform.
+However, instead of tapping or tilting the screen, players interact with the game using the board’s buttons (SW1 and SW3) and LCD display.

-* Users can alter the speed at which the screen moves downward.
-The faster/higher the speed, the faster the screen would move down and the harder the game is.
-Users can alter the speed by clicking on a button on the board where each press would increase the speed by a certain amount.
+The game environment is rendered using python GUI, with colorful and dynamic visuals that mimic the classic “Doodle Jump” game on mobile.
+The avatar, resembling the iconic Doodler, bounces from platform to platform, aiming to climb as high as possible while avoiding falling off the screen.

+To add a competitive edge, the player’s score and the game’s level is displayed on-screen.
+With every platform that the Doodler passes, the player’s score increases by 1.
+With every 10 points that the player gains, the game proceeds to the next level.
+When the player is unable to reach all surrounding platforms, or falls out of the screen, the game ends and the player loses.
+The game then allows the player to choose to either play again or quit.
+Players can challenge themselves to beat their high score.

 ## Project Web-Page